TOP FIVE Danger Zones for dermal filler injections

 Although these procedures are often quickly performed, your choice of professional – and your professional’s choice of injectable products (dermal filler brands, types, volumes) as well as specific injection locations – plays a VITAL role in how well your procedure will be performed as well as your risks.

 Not every filler is appropriate for your specific concern.
 And not every Injector will get you a great result.
-This is what your Injector should be able to explain to you extremely well:
+Your Injector should be able to explain the following to you in detail:

 - what dermal filler product range(s) they will use and where